PengJiEmory/bookmarks/Solutions/readme.md

-## Solutions to problem met during developing
+## Solutions to problems met in software development

 - [Caching your GitHub password in Git](https://help.github.com/articles/caching-your-github-password-in-git/)